ChameleonCloud/docs/source/getting-started/faq.rst

 The cc-snapshot tool doesn't work on previously snapshot images.
 ________________________________________________________________

 cc-snapshot is occasionally updated to accommodate changes to the infrastructure and distributions.
-To replace the script in your image, follow our instructions for :ref:`updating-snapshot`.
+To replace the script in your image, follow our instructions for :ref:`updating cc-snapshot <updating-snapshot>`.

 .. _faq-bare-metal: